Do you think of all gemstones as diamonds?

 - Ruby: Myanmar (Burma)

-- Sapphire: Kashmir, Myanmar (Burma), Sri Lanka
+- Sapphires: Kashmir, Myanmar (Burma), Sri Lanka

 - Emerald: Colombia